 When a couple gets a divorce, it is financially draining.
 Property division is a crucial part of the divorce process, as well as assigning things like spousal maintenance or child support.
 This is in addition to the process itself being costly.
 Spouses must share financial information during divorce discovery so property division and support are decided fairly.
-If you suspect that your spouse is hiding assets during the divorce process, a Columbia divorce attorney can help.
+If you suspect that your spouse is hiding assets during the divorce process, a Columbia, MO divorce attorney can help.

 There are many reasons a spouse may hide assets.
 They may be worried about their financial security, or they may have personal investment in retaining specific assets.
 A spouse may also hide assets out of spite.
 When a spouse hides separate or marital assets, it affects how assets are divided and can mean that you receive much less than your fair share.
 When discovery is court-ordered, there are methods your attorney can use to find hidden assets.